 Paying a tenancy deposit

 Your tenancy deposit will usually be the same amount as 4 or 5 weeks' rent.
-If you originally agreed your tenancy on or after 1 June 2019, it’s illegal for your landlord to force you to pay a deposit of more than 5 weeks’ rent (or 6 weeks’ rent if your annual rent is more than £50,000).
+It’s illegal for your landlord to force you to pay a deposit of more than 5 weeks’ rent (or 6 weeks’ rent if your annual rent is more than £50,000).

 If you’ve been charged too much you can get help from your nearest Citizens Advice.